Diego-Zanetti-Braga/oil-and-gas/Oil & gas - Industry Overview.md

 - Clean the bit and rock face, increasing the bit penetration.
 - Coll the drill bit (pt: broca), extending the bit life.
 - Remove drilling debris (pt: detritos), by carrying it up the annulus and out of the hole to be treated and analysed by mud engineers.
-- Exert (pt: exercer) backpressure on the formation, wich prevents hydrocarbonsfrom entering the well bore.
+- Exert (pt: exercer) backpressure on the formation, wich prevents hydrocarbons from entering the wellbore.

 # Characteristics of a well